LukeGrahamLandry/franca/devlog.md

 so now its only needed with #generic. damn that was actually easy. all it needed was an extra infer_types in curry_const_args. well that was good for morale.

+i wanted to make a quick c backend, so i made a bucket array because it seemed convient to refer to types as a Str, but then its a pain to write to because everything is hardcoded List(u8). so maybe its time for traits (tho i guess it wouldn't even help this situation cause i need to pointer back but one step at a time).
+I think I'll try to rip off Jai's $T pattern matching polymorphism stuff.
+The current thing where the easy to use functions are the ones inside the generic function that creates the type is really annoying.

 ## (May 25/26/27)